Epic Guide to Iceland’s Diamond Circle

 Before you hit the road, these are some Diamond Circle stats you should be aware of:

-• Distance: 250 km (155 miles)
+• Distance: 250 kilometres (155 miles)

-• Travel Days: 1 - 3 days
+• Travel Time: 1 - 3 days

-• Recommended activities: Hiking and whale-watching
+• Top Things to Do: Hiking and whale-watching

 Ásbyrgi Canyon in North Iceland